What do I need to give up for a $1,000 iPhone X?

 Some people might say that a new premium phone is worth the splurge.
 After all, it's a device you use every day.
 It's arguably the most personal possession you own.
 You use it to capture intimate family moments.
 It knows your schedule and tracks your whereabouts.
 And in comparison, it's really not that much more than many other products you've likely come to depend on in your home, like a nice laptop or big screen TV.
 Even a super nice Bosch dishwasher can run you almost as much as the new iPhone X.

 That fancy Bosch dishwasher?
 It should last on average about seven to 12 years.
 A 65-inch flat screen TV won't be replaced for at least seven years on average.
-Even your $1,300 Apple Macbook will last you three to five years.
-By comparison, most American consumers keep their smartphones only 18 months to two years.
+Even your $1,300 (£1,249, AU$1,900) Apple Macbook will last you three to five years.
+By comparison, most American consumers keep their phones only 18 months to two years.

 The bottom line